-Function Block Diagram for Single-loop Position Proportional Control
+■ Function Block Diagram for Position Proportional Loop Control for Backup

-Functions and Parameters for "Single-loop Control" in Initial State (Factory-set default)
+Functions and Parameters for "Loop Control for Backup" in Initial State

 Functions and parameters in initial state are given in the tables below.
 For details on each parameter, refer to "5.2 Lists of Parameters."